-- (a) At a General Meeting, a Poll can be demanded by: - (i) The Chairperson; or - (ii) any Member entitled to vote on the resolution. - (b) A Poll may be demanded: - (i) Before a vote is taken; - (ii) Before the voting results on a show of hands are declared; or - (iii) immediately after the voting results on a show of hands are declared. - (c) A Poll demanded on any matter must be taken immediately.
-The Chair of the meeting will direct how the Poll will be taken. - (d) A demand for a Poll may be withdrawn.
+- (i) Either the chairperson The Chairperson; or - (i)(ii) any member Member entitled to vote on the resolution can demand a poll.
+A poll is a formal count of votes.

+- (b) A poll canPoll may be held insteaddemanded: - (i) Before a vote is taken; - (ii) Before the voting results on a show of, hands are declared; or- - (ii)(iii) immediately after, the voting results on a vote decided by majority on a show of hands, are declared. - (c) A pollPoll demanded on any matter must be taken immediately.
+The chairChair of the meeting directswill direct how the pollPoll will be taken. - (f)(d) A demand for a Poll may be withdrawn.

-8.13 Proxies at General Meetings and AGMs
+7.88.13 Proxies at general meetings General Meetings and AGMs

-- (a) Members can appoint another Member as their Proxy to attend meetings and vote for them. - (b) A Member can only appoint one Proxy per meeting. - (c) A person appointed by a Member as their attorney under a power of attorney may not give a Proxy to another Member or person to attend meetings and vote for them. - (d) A Proxy appointment must contain the appointing Member's name and address, the Corporation's name, the Proxy's name, the meeting where the Proxy is going, and it must be signed by the appointing Member.
+- (a) Members can appoint another member Member as their proxy Proxy to attend meetings and vote for them. - (b) A member Member can only appoint one proxy Proxy per meeting. - (c) A person appointed by a memberMember as their attorney under a power of attorney may not give a proxyProxy to another memberMember or person to attend meetings and vote for them. - (d) A proxyProxy appointment must contain the member's appointing Member's name and address, the corporation's Corporation's name, the proxy's Proxy's name, the meeting where the proxyProxy is going, and it must be signed by the memberappointing Member.

-Note: An appointment of Proxy form is at Schedule 4-Appointment of Proxy form of this Rule Book.
+Note:-\An appointment of proxy form is at Schedule 4-Appointment of Proxy form-of this rule book.